uea-teaching/computer-vision-2022/lectures/camera-model.md

 # Extrinsic Parameters {data-auto-animate="true"}

-Describe the pose of the camera in the world.
+The pose of the camera.

 ## Extrinsic Parameters {data-auto-animate="true"}